 St. Theobald’s, Hautbois

-A little tricker to find, but worth it.
+A little tricker of the ruins in Norfolk to find, but worth it.
 Located down a small path about half a mile from the main road is the ruins of St. Theobald’s.
 It was ruined in 1890 when the Victorian’s decided the location was inconvenient an built a replacement church in the centre of the village.
 This church dates back to the 11th Century, with some medieval additions.
 It has been de-roofed, with the exception of the chancel.

 Great Hautbois Rd, NR12, Norwich NR12 7JZ | Map